MuzakkirHossainMinhaz/leader-board/README.md

 To customize the design, you can modify the HTML and CSS files as needed.
 You can change the colors, fonts, images, and layout to fit your specific needs.

-## Contributing
-If you find any issues with this landing page design, you can submit a pull request or open an issue on the repository.
-Contributions are always welcome.

 ## Credits
 The design for this landing page was created in Figma which collected from [Programming Hero](https://web.programming-hero.com/).
 The implementation in HTML and CSS was done by [Muzakkir Hossain Minhaz](https://github.com/MuzakkirHossainMinhaz).